-The Dead 2: India is a 2013 British zombie horror film written and directed by Howard J. Ford and Jon Ford.
+The Dead 2: India is a 2013 British zombie horror film written and directed by Howard J. Ford (The Ledge; The Lockdown Hauntings) and Jon Ford.
 It is a sequel to the 2010 film The Dead, which was set in Africa.

 Filmed in five weeks, in locations across India, including Rajasthan, Delhi and Mumbai, The Dead 2: India stars Joseph Millson, Meenu, Anand Goyal, Sandip Datta Gupta and Poonam Mathur.